openhab/openhab-addons/addons/binding/org.openhab.binding.http/README.md

 in the entity body of the request.
 If set to GET, the command can be interpolated into the `commandUrl` by specifying a `%s` somewhere in the URL.

-The expected Command values differ depending on Thing type:
+The expected Command values differ depending on Channel type:

 * color: `ON`, `OFF`, `INCREASE`, `DECREASE`, or a comma-separated Hue,Saturation,Brightness (HSB) value such as `250,80,100`
 * dimmer: `ON`, `OFF`, `INCREASE`, `DECREASE`, or a percentage value such as `42`